AI Applications: an Overview of 8 Emerging Artificial Intelligence Use Cases

 - On a Final Note

 Artificial intelligence (AI) is the all-encompassing term for technologies built and developed to automate tasks previously performed by humans.
 Back in 1950, Alan Turing published his famous paper about the possibility of thinking machines1.
 However, up until the early 2000s, humanity hadn’t made much progress on AI for various reasons.
-Some of the biggest reasons for that were lack of processing power, funding, and actual data necessary for machines to learn about the real world2.
+Some of the biggest reasons for that were lack of computer processing power, funding, and actual data necessary for machines to learn about the real world2.

 However, that’s been changing for the past couple of decades, with the rapid adoption of the internet, a trillion-fold increase in processing power since the 1950s3, and the explosion of technologies that collect and catalog data4.